mrbumpy409/GeneralUser-GS/documentation/README.md

 ### 3.4.
 All-Purpose MIDI Playback (virtual MIDI device + separate MIDI player)

 A virtual MIDI device is a standalone synthesizer application that plays MIDI data received from a separate player entity.
 The application playing MIDI could be a sequencer, MIDI file player, video game, or just about anything.
 You will need to first start the virtual MIDI device and then point your MIDI player/game/etc. to output its MIDI to that device.
-Please follow each program’s documentation for instructions on how to do that.
+Please follow each program’s documentation for instructions on how to do that.<div style="page-break-after: always"></div>

 ***Recommended MIDI File Players***